MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 The `corosync.conf` file contains the configuration of the cluster.
 It is located in `/etc/corosync`.
 In the course of normal day-to-day operations, this file should never have to be edited if the cluster is set up properly.

 #### Cluster log location
-Logs for a Pacemaker cluster are different depending on the distribution.
+Log locations for Pacemaker clusters differ depending on the distribution.
 -   RHEL and SLES - `/var/log/cluster/corosync.log`
 -   Ubuntu – `/var/log/corosync/corosync.log`